Self-Adaptive Gamma Context-Aware SSM-based Model for Metal Defect Detection: Introduction

 The quality of metal surfaces is critical in various industrial applications, including aerospace, manufacturing, and container transportation.
 Surface defects, such as cracks, dents, and scratches, not only compromise the structural integrity and aesthetics of metal products but also lead to significant economic losses if left undetected.
 As a result, the accurate and efficient detection of metal surface defects has become an essential task in industrial quality control.

 In recent years, the adoption of deep learning techniques has significantly advanced the performance of defect detection systems\cite{terven2023comprehensive}.
 Convolutional neural networks (CNNs) and transformer-based models have demonstrated exceptional capabilities in handling complex image-based tasks, enabling automated and reliable defect detection.
 However, several challenges remain: 1) Metal defect often exhibits varied and localized features, making effective multi-scale feature aggregation vital for improving detection accuracy.
 2) The boundary features of damaged areas are typically irregular and complex.
 3) Extreme recognition bias due to environment and perspective.
-Existing feature sampling methods, particularly attention mechanisms, often struggle with adequate spatial representation.

 To address these challenges, this paper proposes novel improvements in two key modules of the defect detection pipeline, enhancing both the precision and robustness of detection methods.
-Inspired by the CARAFE\cite{wang2019carafe} upsampling method, a gamma coefficient down-correction module based on dynamic coefficients is proposed.
-The state space search model\cite{zhu2024vision} reconstructs the weights of the feature map through content perception to obtain the deep features of the model.
+Inspired by the CARAFE\cite{wang2019carafe}, a gamma coefficient downstream correction module based on dynamic coefficients is proposed.
+Besides, state space model\cite{zhu2024vision} reconstructs the weights of the feature map through content perception to obtain the deep features of the model.
 Then, the F-Loss\cite{zhang2022focal} is introduced to weigh the indicators between single weights and global weights.

 Furthermore, CD5-DET is designed for container damage detection, containing a diverse set of labeled images that capture 5 defect types under varying environmental conditions.
 The dataset bridges a critical gap in the field by providing a standardized benchmark for defect detection in industrial settings.